 Key Differences Between Synchronous and Asynchronous Transmission

-- In Synchronous Transmission data is transferred in the form of frames on the other hand in Asynchronous Transmission data is transmitted 1 byte at a time.
+- In Synchronous Transmission, data is transferred in the form of frames.
+On the other hand, in Asynchronous Transmission data is transmitted 1 byte at a time.

 - Synchronous Transmission requires a clock signal between the sender and receiver so as to inform the receiver about the new byte.
-Whereas, in Asynchronous Transmission sender and receiver does not require a clock signal as the data sent here has a parity bit attached to it which indicates the start of the new byte.
+In contrast, in Asynchronous Transmission sender and receiver does not require a clock signal as the data sent here has a parity bit attached to it which indicates the start of the new byte.

 - Data transfer rate of Asynchronous Transmission is slower than that of Synchronous Transmission.